Independent Set Enumeration and Estimation of Related Constants of Grid Graphs and Their Variants: Abstract

 \section{Abstract}

-We employed tensor network contraction algorithms to compute the hard-core lattice gas model, i.e., the enumeration of independent sets on grid graphs.
-We observed the influence of boundary effect and parity effect on the enumeration (or entropy), and derived upper and lower bounds for both the free energy and the first-order coefficients of boundary effects.
-Our computational results provided terms 0 to 3159 of the OEIS sequence A089980.
+We applied tensor network contraction algorithms to compute the hard-core lattice gas model, i.e., the enumeration of independent sets on grid graphs.
+We observed the influence of surface effect and parity effect on the enumeration (and entropy), and derived upper and lower bounds for both the combinatorics entropy and the coefficients of surface effect by numerical analysis.

-Additionally, we conducted corresponding calculations and analyses for triangular, cylindrical, and twisted cylindrical variants of grid graphs.
+Additionally, we conducted corresponding calculations and analyses for triangular grid graphs, king graph, and cylindrical grid graph.
 We computed and analyzed their associated constants and compared how different adjacency and boundary conditions affect these constants.
-For the enumeration of independent sets on triangular grid graphs, we provided terms 0 to 40 of the OEIS sequence A027740.